Andrei-Errapart/ideaREG/1/TEMPLATE.md

 ideaREG Idea Registration
 ---
-I <full name> (Identor #?) claim that I had the idea that I am registering now on my mind today YYYY-MM-DD.
-The idea as much as I recall was born in <YEAR>.
+I FULL_NAME (Identor #?) claim that I had the idea that I am registering now on my mind today YYYY-MM-DD.
+The idea as much as I recall was born in YEAR.

 ## Idea